Reading Time: 6 minutes

 - Rhode Island

 In these states, medical professionals are not required to have proof of these allegations.
-However, they are allowed to do testing to prove that suspicion if they wish.
+However, they are allowed to do testing to prove that suspicion.

 The states that are required to do a drug test if the healthcare worker is suspicious are the following;